Examine and edit HTML

 The breadcrumbs bar has its own keyboard shortcuts.

-Starting in Firefox 45, the Page Inspector's search box matches all markup in the current document and in any frames.
+The Page Inspector's search box matches all markup in the current document and in any frames.

 To start searching the markup, click in the search box to expand it or press Ctrl + F , or Cmd + F on a Mac.
+There are three types of searches that are performed automatically depending on what you enter, a full text search, a CSS selector search, and an XPath search.

 As you type, an autocomplete popup shows any class or ID attributes that match the current search term: